gregkorte/curriculum2.0/array_methods.md

 ## Your turn with .map()

-**"Please implement the `manufacture` function so that you see `Test Passed ✅` instead of `Test Failed ❌`.
-Only modify the function where it says 'TODO: your code here!!!'"**
+**Please implement the `manufacture` function so that you see `Test Passed ✅` instead of `Test Failed ❌`.
+Only modify the function where it says 'TODO: your code here!!!'**
 <script async src="//jsfiddle.net/gczipr/ez6ytfqb/11/embed/js,result/dark/"></script>

 ## Your turn with .filter()

-**"Please implement the `isFragile` function so that you see `Test Passed ✅` instead of `Test Failed ❌`.
-Only modify the function where it says 'TODO: your code here!!!'"**
+**Please implement the `isFragile` function so that you see `Test Passed ✅` instead of `Test Failed ❌`.
+Only modify the function where it says 'TODO: your code here!!!'**
 <script async src="//jsfiddle.net/gczipr/sqahvkuf/5/embed/js,result/dark/"></script>

 ## Your turn with .find()

-**"Please implement the `findDrinkWare` function so that you see `Test Passed ✅` instead of `Test Failed ❌`.
-Only modify the function where it says 'TODO: your code here!!!'"**
+**Please implement the `findDrinkWare` function so that you see `Test Passed ✅` instead of `Test Failed ❌`.
+Only modify the function where it says 'TODO: your code here!!!'**
-<script async src="//jsfiddle.net/gczipr/9wmgb8vn/1/embed/js,result/dark/"></script>
+<script async src="//jsfiddle.net/gczipr/sqahvkuf/7/embed/js,result/dark/"></script>